-Effect of the K2O/(CaO+ZnO) ratio on crystallization behavior, phase formation, and mechanical properties of transparent borosilicate glazes
+Influence of K2O/(CaO+ZnO) ratio on crystallization behavior, phase formation, and properties of transparent borosilicate glazes

 - 1 Ceramics Department, Materials and Energy Research Center (MERC), Karaj, Iran